 During law school, he served as a staff editor for the John Marshall Review of Intellectual Property Law.
 He also served as a judicial extern to the Honorable Thomas E. Hoffman of the Appellate Court of Illinois, First District in Chicago, Illinois.

-- Hitachi Maxell, Ltd. v.
+- Maxell, Ltd. v.
 Huawei Technologies Co.
-Ltd. et al. Representing Hitachi Maxell in assertion of eight patents in the E.D.
-Texas related to features incorporated in smart phones including wireless communications, GPS components, power management, and other functionality.
+Ltd. et al. (E.D.
+Tex.
+2016) – Represented Maxell in assertion of eight patents related to features incorporated in smart phones including wireless communications, GPS components, power management, and other functionality.
+Case settled on favorable terms for client.

 - Masimo Corporation v.
 Philips Electronics North America Corp.
-Defended Philips in a multi-patent infringement case related to pulse oximetry technology in the District of Delaware.
+(D. Del.
+2009) – Defended Philips during a three-week jury trial involving a multi-patent infringement case related to pulse oximetry technology.

 - Multiple 7th Circuit Court of Appeals appointments for habeas corpus matters, each involving briefing on the merits and oral arguments.

-- Landlord tenant matter involving a multi-day evidentiary hearing that Mr. Lindinger first chaired and ultimately settled on favorable terms for nearly three dozen tenants.
+- First chaired a landlord-tenant matter involving a multi-day evidentiary hearing, and the case ultimately settled on favorable terms for nearly three dozen tenants.

 Purdue University, BS, Mechanical Engineering